Mutual Recognition of ADR Certificates

 ADR certificate are simply the certificates for the international carriage of the dangerous goods by road.
 Dangerous goods, in this regard are: explosives; gases; flammable liquids; dangerous solid materials, self-reactive substances and solid desensitized explosives; substances liable to spontaneous combustion; substances which, in contact with water, emit flammable gases; oxidizing substances; organic peroxides; toxic substances; infectious substances; radioactive material; corrosive substances; and miscellaneous dangerous substances.

 ADR treaty or formally the European Agreement of 30 September 1957 concerning the International Carriage of Dangerous Goods by Road, is a United Nations treaty that governs the transport of hazardous materials.
 So far, 52 countries (including Serbia) are part of this treaty.
-Kosovo, however, is not a contracting party.
+Kosovo nonetheless, is not a contracting party.

 There are two types of certificates required in order for a vehicle or a driver to be involved in the carriage of dangerous goods by road: